puppetlabs/bolt/8-writing-advanced-tasks/README.md

 # Making your task support noop

 Tasks can be written to support noop.
-Lets create a new task that supports the `--noop` feature.
-First lets create the metadata for our new task.
+Let's create a new task that supports the `--noop` feature.
+First let's create the metadata for our new task.
 Save the following file to `modules/exercise8/tasks/file.json`:
 ```
 {
   "description": "Write content to a file.",